fastai/course-v3/fastai-video-browser/src/assets/dl-1-2/notes.md

-## Lesson 2: Data cleaning and production; SGD from scratch
+# Lesson 2: Data cleaning and production; SGD from scratch

+## Overview

 We start today's lesson learning how to build your own image classification model using your own data, including topics such as: